utsaslab/SplitFS/README.md

 2. The current implementation of SplitFS works correctly for the following applictions: `LevelDB running YCSB, SQLite running TPCC, tar, git, rsync`.
 This limitation is purely due to the state of the implementation, and we aim to increase the coverage of applications by supporting more system calls in the future.

 ## Testing
 [PJD POSIX Test Suite](https://www.tuxera.com/community/posix-test-suite/) that tests primarily the metadata operations was run on SplitFS successfully.
+SplitFS passes all tests.

 **Running the Test Suite**
 Before running the tests, make sure you have [set-up ext4-DAX](#set-up-ext4-DAX)